 Output 4.3.
-Established and operational national registry mechanism for mitigation actions in the oil & gas enduse sector
+Established and operational national registry mechanism for mitigation actions in the oil & gas end-use sector

-Measurement enables assessment of the implementation of plans, the achievement of objectives/goals and taking any necessary corrective steps that may be required to improve the effectiveness of any GHG mitigation activity.
+Measurement enables assessment of the implementation of plans, the achievement of objectives/goals and the taking any necessary corrective steps that may be required.
 Reporting and verification ensure communication of consistent and reliable information to appropriate authorities in order to facilitate assessment.
-MRV is thus a management tool for monitoring achievement of goals and objectives, whether they are related to organisational, institutional or governance issues of a country.
+MRV is thus a management tool for monitoring achievement of goals and objectives, whether they be of an organisation, and institution or part of the governance of a country.